awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_2_Cost_and_Usage_Governance/5_EC2_volume_type.md

 Extending cost optimization governance beyond compute instances will ensure overall higher levels of cost optimization.
 Similar to EC2 instances, there are different storage types.
 Governing the type of storage that can be created in an account can be effective to minimize cost.

 We will create an IAM policy that denies operations that contain provisioned IOPS (io1) EBS volume types.
 This will not only restrict creating a volume, but all other actions that attempt to use this volume type.

+{{% notice warning %}}
 NOTE: it is best practice to provide only the minimum access required, the policy used here is for brevity and simplicity, and should only be implemented as a demonstration before being removed.
+{{% /notice %}}

 ### Create the EBS type restrictive IAM Policy